polyphony-chat/docs/docs/blog/posts/2024-02-19-x509-in-polyproto.md

 ## But it’s not all perfect.

 Root Certificates in the context of HTTPS and the modern, SSL/TLS protected web are a big source of centralization.
-This centralization might be necessary to a degree, but it also means less plurality, and way more hoops to jump through, should you also want to be a CA.
+This centralization might be necessary to a degree, but it inevitably means less plurality, and way more hoops to jump through, should you also want to be a CA.

 To give context for those who might need it, essentially, every certificate for every website out